Guitar Practice – A Practical Guide

 But I recommend you try to commit to 30 minutes daily – that’ll give you a solid 10 minutes working on each area of focus every day.

-Do not practice any longer than 90 minutes per practice session.
+Do not practice any longer than 90 minutes per session.
 According to neuroscientist Andrew Huberman, that’s really the maximum amount of time we can focus optimally.

-However, if you want to be really hardcore you can do 3x 90 minute practice sessions daily if you space them out by a few hours each.
+However, if you want to be really hardcore you can do 3x 90 minute sessions daily if you space them out by a few hours each.

-You can practice whenever you want, as long as you get it done.
+You can do it whenever you want, as long as you get it done.
 But if you’re trying to optimize learning, the best time to do it is first thing in the morning, before you eat any food.
 Trying to learn while in a “fasted state” is much more effective than trying to learn when you’re full.

 One final note – spend a couple minutes stretching (your hands, fingers, arms, neck, etc.) and loosen yourself up before sitting down with your guitar.